microsoft/prose/documentation/prose/tutorial.md

 ---
 {% include toc.liquid.md %}

 The core component of the PROSE SDK is its program synthesis framework for custom domain-specific languages (DSLs).
 It allows you to define a DSL that describes a typical space of tasks in your application domain, and automatically provides parsing, execution, and synthesis technologies for this DSL.
-[FlashFill]({{ site.baseurl }}/documentation/flashfill/intro) and [text extraction]({{ site.baseurl }}/documentation/extraction-text/intro) DSLs are programming-by-example technologies that have been developed on top of the PROSE core synthesis framework.
+[Text transformation]({{ site.baseurl }}/documentation/transformation-text/intro) and [text extraction]({{ site.baseurl }}/documentation/extraction-text/intro) DSLs are programming-by-example technologies that have been developed on top of the PROSE core synthesis framework.

 This is a step-by-step tutorial on using the PROSE framework to *create new DSLs*.
 To use an existing DSL in your programming-by-examples application, please check out its individual documentation link on the left.